UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 * [**Ubuntu**](https://www.ubuntu.com/): is probably the most well-known Linux distribution.
 Ubuntu is based on Debian, but it has its own software repositories.
 Much of the software in these repositories is synced from Debian’s repositories.

+<span class="label label-warning">Heads up!</span> The latest **Ubuntu 17.10** use [Wayland](https://wiki.ubuntu.com/Wayland) as default display server and the standard *i915* GPU driver doesn't manage properly Wayland as expected.
+We suggest to switch to X display server or use the [Intel® Graphics update tool for Linux](!Cookbook_Linux/Intel_Graphics_update_tool) to resolve lack graphical issues.

-<span class="label label-warning">Heads up!</span> The newest **Ubuntu** versions (e.g. 16.04, 16.10) need at least 8.4GB of free space for the installation.
+<span class="label label-warning">Heads up!</span> The newest **Ubuntu** versions (e.g. 17.xx, 16.xx) need at least 8.4GB of free space for the installation.
 If you have one of the `UDOO X86 Kickstarter version` you'll be not able to install these versions on the eMMC due to the lack of storage space.
 Following you can find a **slim** modified version of **Ubuntu 16.10**.
 This installer won't install a some packages (e.g. libreoffice, thunderbird, docs, fonts etc.) to let you install Ubuntu in the 8GB eMMC.

 **SlimUbuntu 16.10**: [**slimubuntu1610.zip**](http://download.udoo.org/files/UDOO_X86/Ubuntu/slimubuntu1610.zip)